-Logger Name Software Package Description kea-ctrl-agent. core A logger which outputs log messages related to receiving, parsing, and http sending HTTP messages. kea-dhcp4 core The root logger for the DHCPv4 server.
-All components used by the 1100 0000 p DHCPv4 server inherit the settings from this logger. kea-dhcp6 core The root logger for the DHCPv6 server.
-All components used by the nea anepo DHCPv6 server inherit the settings from this logger. kea-dhcp4. core Used by the lease allocation engine, which is responsible for managing alloc-engine, Core leases in the lease database, i.e. creating, modifying, and removing kea-dhcp6.
-DHCP leases as a result of processing messages from clients. alloc-engine Bites reases as a result of processing messages from elicitis. kea-dhcp4. core Used by the DHCP servers for logging inbound client packets that bad-packets, Core were dropped or to which the server responded with a DHCPNAK. kea-dhcp6.
-It allows administrators to configure a separate log output that contains bad-packets only packet drop and reject entries. kea-dhcp4. core Used to log messages pertaining to the callouts registration and execucallouts, COIC tion for the particular hook point. kea-dhcp6. non for the particular nook point. callouts kea-dhcp4. core Used to log messages relating to the handling of commands received commands, core by the DHCP server over the command channel. by the DHCF server over the command channel. kea-dhcp6. commands 2042 Used to lea massages relating to general ensurations on the relational kea-dhcp4. core Used to log messages relating to general operations on the relational database, databases and Cassandra. kea-dhcp6. database Used heath a DUCD community language and stading Client FODM and kea-dhcp4.ddns, core Used by the DHCP server to log messages related to Client FQDN and kea-dhcp6.ddns Hostname option processing.
-It also includes log messages related to 1 alla / alla / 0040 the relevant DNS updates. kea-dhcp4.dhcp4 core Used by the DHCPv4 server daemon to log basic operations. kea-dhcp4. core The base loggers for the libkea-dhcpsrv library. dhcpsrv, kea-dhcp6. dhcpsrv Hard to be managed unlating to the effect of the Continue kea-dhcp4.eval, core Used to log messages relating to the client classification expression kea-dhcp6.eval 11.
-11 evaluation code. kea-dhcp4. libdhcp_host_cache This logger is used to log messages related to the operation of the Host host-cache-hooks, premium hook library Cache hooks library. kea-dhcp6. host-cache-hooks 1'1 11 0 ' 1 mi i i i i i i i i i i i i i i i i i i kea-dhcp4. libdhcp_flex_id pre- This logger is used to log messages related to the operation of the Flexflex-id-hooks, mium hook library ible Identifiers hooks library. kea-dhcp6. flex-id-hooks kea-dhcp4. libdhcp_ha hook This logger is used to log messages related to the operation of the High ha-hooks, library Availability hooks library. kea-dhcp6. ha-hooks
+Logger Name Software Package Description kea-ctrl-agent. core A logger which outputs log messages related to receiving, parsing, and http Core sending HTTP messages. kea-dhcp4 core The root logger for the DHCPv4 server.
+All components used by the kea uncpa Corc DHCPv4 server inherit the settings from this logger. kea-dhcp6 core The root logger for the DHCPv6 server.
+All components used by the kea-diicpo Corc DHCPv6 server inherit the settings from this logger. kea-dhcp4. core Used by the lease allocation engine, which is responsible for managing alloc-engine, core leases in the lease database, i.e. creating, modifying, and removing kea-dhcp6.
+DHCP leases as a result of processing messages from clients. alloc-engine Direct leases as a result of processing messages from enems. kea-dhcp4. core Used by the DHCP servers for logging inbound client packets that = core were dropped or to which the server responded with a DHCPNAK. bad-packets, kea-dhcp6.
+It allows administrators to configure a separate log output that contains = bad-packets 1:1-41 14 11-1: only packet drop and reject entries. kea-dhcp4. libdhcp_bootp hook li- This logger is used to log messages related to the operation of the bootp-hooks brary BOOTP hook library. kea-dhcp4. core Used to log messages pertaining to the callouts registration and execucallouts, tion for the particular hook point. kea-dhcp6. callouts TY 1/ 1 kea-dhcp4. core Used to log messages relating to the handling of commands received commands, by the DHCP server over the command channel. kea-dhcp6. commands kea-dhcp4. core Used to log messages relating to general operations on the relational database, databases and Cassandra. kea-dhcp6. database kea-dhcp4.ddns, core Used by the DHCP server to log messages related to Client FQDN and kea-dhcp6.ddns Hostname option processing.
+It also includes log messages related to the relevant DNS updates. kea-dhcp4.dhcp4 core Used by the DHCPv4 server daemon to log basic operations. kea-dhcp4. core The base loggers for the libkea-dhcpsrv library. dhcpsrv, kea-dhcp6. dhcpsrv kea-dhcp4.eval, core Used to log messages relating to the client classification expression kea-dhcp6.eval evaluation code. kea-dhcp4. libdhcp_host_cache This logger is used to log messages related to the operation of the Host host-cache-hooks, premium hook library Cache hooks library. kea-dhcp6. host-cache-hooks kea-dhcp4. libdhcp_flex_id pre- This logger is used to log messages related to the operation of the Flexflex-id-hooks, mium hook library ible Identifiers hooks library. kea-dhcp6. · flex-id-hooks kea-dhcp4. libdhcp_ha hook This logger is used to log messages related to the operation of the High ha-hooks, library Availability hooks library. kea-dhcp6. .
+I .